 Whether or not someone will pass an opiate drug test depends on a multitude of factors.
-For example, how long ago they last used drugs will play a role, as will their individual health and organ function.
+For example, how long ago they last used drugs will play a role, as well as their health.
 Opiates tend to have a short half-life, which means they leave the system quickly.
 How someone uses the drug will also determine whether or not they pass an opiate drug test.
-For example, if someone takes prescription pills orally, it may stay in their system longer than if they inject a drug like heroin.
+For example, if someone takes prescription pills orally, traces of the medication may stay in their system longer than if they inject a drug like heroin.

 Heroin tends to be detectable in a urine test for anywhere from two to seven days after the drug is last used.
 With an opioid like hydrocodone, a urine test will usually detect the drug for two to four days after the last dose.
-With a naturally-derived opiate like morphine, it may show up in urine tests for up to three days.
-It will be more difficult for people who have heavily used drugs to pass an opiate drug test.
-Opiates and opioids build up in the fatty tissue of the body throughout long-term use.
+A naturally-derived opiate like morphine may show up in urine tests for up to three days.
+It will be more difficult for people who have heavily used drugs to pass an opiate drug test because opiates and opioids build up in the fatty tissue of the body throughout long-term use.